 Upon successful completion of a programme of recurrent training, VTS personnel should be issued with a course certificate.

-1.7 Appendix 1– sample recurrent training programme conducted over three years
+1.7 Appendix 1– Example recurrent training programme conducted over three years

 The recurrent training consists of four parts every year :

 In year one the VTSO will have a simulator training on non-routine situations.
 This should be a minimum of 2 hours effective training time, including briefing and debriefing.
 The VTS-authority will have a standardised programme developed for every VTSO that year.
 The simulator session is designed to coach the VTSO.
 There is no exam at the end of the session[PS11].